Neighborhood Entrepreneurship Lab

 Allies for Community Business

-Carefully selects the Lab participants, creates the nine-month content sequence, and manages the cohort overall.
+Carefully selects the Lab participants, creates the content sequence, and manages the cohort overall.

 Investor

-Contribute to a pool of funds from which each entrepreneur receives a $20,000 grant to support the growth initiative.
+Contribute to a pool of funds from which each community business owner receives a $20,000 grant to support the growth initiative.

 Project Advisor

-Offer introductions to influential contacts within their personal networks, and oversee a small group of entrepreneurs and strategists who work together to execute the chosen growth initiatives.
+Offer introductions to influential contacts within their personal networks, provide core content to all community business owners, and oversee a small group of entrepreneurs and project strategists who work together to design the chosen growth strategies.

 Project Strategist